andrawanerlang1/Andra-Nashta-Test-FE/README.md

 ## About The Project

 This project is created as the job test application for a Front End position.
+It using react as the main building framework and boostrap for the UI framework.
+The state management used is both Redux and Hook.

 # Getting Started with Create React App